 In the US we create over 4 million tonnes of waste from discarded wrapping paper.
 Why not make gift bags from old clothes or recycle used wrapping paper instead?
 Cutting down on this particular kind of waste at Christmas all adds up and helps to save the planet.

 With a little careful thought and a certain amount of application, we can all help to reduce our carbon footprint this Christmas.
-While the impact of one family may not amount to much, if you expand those savings across the whole population of the USA, Canada and the rest of the world where a green Christmas is about to be celebrated, that makes one big collective punch in the amount of carbon emissions humans are responsible for.
+While the impact of one family may not amount to much, if you expand those savings across the whole population of the USA, Canada, and the rest of the world where a green Christmas is about to be celebrated, that makes one big collective punch in the number of carbon emissions humans are responsible for.